KhjMeister/KhjMeister/README.md

 -      my Email  : khaledjamal5946@gmail.com
 -

-- 🔭 I’m currently working on Steach its on Debuging state
+- 🔭 I’m currently working on a part time
 - 🤔 I’m looking for help with getting new role in Software Engineer role
-- ⚡ Fun fact: I am not able to play dota 2 for 5 month
+- ⚡ Fun fact: I love playing dota 2